 Your earnings loss benefits are based on what you were earning when you were injured, or 52 weeks of earnings, whichever is higher, up to a maximum insurable amount.
-Visit wcbsask.com for current amounts.
+Visit wcbsask.com/ earnings-loss-benefits for current amounts or see the maximum insurable amount on line one of the benefits table.
 If your yearly gross wage is over the maximum, the WCB will use the maximum insurable amount as your yearly gross wage.

-Your earnings loss benefits will be 90 per cent of the net employment earnings or the takehome pay you would have received if you hadn't been injured.
+Your earnings loss benefits will be 90 per cent of the net employment earnings if you hadn't been injured.
 Earnings loss benefits are calculated as follows:

-Gross employment - earnings Probable deductions (CPP, EI, income tax) = Net employment earnings Net employment earnings 90% = Amount of earnings loss benefits
+Gross employment - earnings Probable deductions (CPP, EI, income tax) = Net employment earnings Net employment X earnings 90% = Amount of earnings loss benefits